Financial Reporting Manual

 - Conversion of outstanding convertible securities or exercise of outstanding transferable warrants.
 [Item 8 of Form 20-F]

 6220.3Special Rule for Foreign Private Issuer IPOs - Audited financial statements in initial public offerings must be no more than 12 months old at the time of filing and upon the effectiveness of the registration statement.
 However, this rule applies only where the registrant is not public in any jurisdiction.
-The registrant may request a waiver from CF-OCA of the 12-month requirement where the registrant is able to represent adequately that compliance is not required in any other jurisdiction and it is impracticable or involves undue hardship.
-[Item 8 of Form 20-F]
+The registrant may comply with the 15-month requirement if the registrant is able to represent adequately that compliance with the 12-month requirement is not required in any other jurisdiction and it is impracticable or involves undue hardship.
+The representation must be filed as an exhibit to the registration statement.
+[Item 8 of Form 20-F] (Last updated: 10/30/2020)

 6220.4The age requirements in Item 8 of Form 20-F also apply to financial statements of: